-First week July – San Lorenzo – Galicia – Rapa das Bestas – capture and branding of wild horses from the hills attracts
+The first week July – San Lorenzo – Galicia – Rapa das Bestas – capture and branding of wild horses from the hills attracts

 equestrian lovers from all over Europe

-Variable Dates – Pamplona – Running of the bulls – one of the most popular and internationally recognised events in Spain where bulls are released into the streets – lots of other events also take place in what are known as the Fiestas de San Fermin
+Variable Dates – Pamplona – Running of the bulls – one of the most popular and internationally recognised events in Spain where bulls are released into the streets – lots of other events also take place in what is known as the Fiestas de San Fermin

 Last week in July – Benidorm – Song Festival

 Variable Dates – – Antequera – Feria de Santiago

 Best Festivals in Spain - Month by Month